NanoAdblocker/NanoCore2/notes/sanity_tests.md

 Actions:
 1. Open the background console
+1. Enable error collection

 Expected:
 1. No error is ever logged to the background console
+1. No error is ever collected

 ## Popup Panel